solita/solita.github.com/_posts/2016-02-01-testing-clojurescript-concurrency-with-servant.md

   (set! (.-onload js/window) window-load))
 ```

 For those who have used ClojureScript's go blocks this should look familiar to you.
 On the bottom we separate the main UI thread and worker thread from each other.
 If a worker thread executes this file, we simply ask it to run its setup code.
-For the main UI thread we give a task to kick off the servants by spawning a new thread for each primary number calculation algorithm.
+For the main UI thread we give a task to kick off the servants by spawning a new thread for each prime number calculation algorithm.
 We also measure the time it takes to execute each of the algorithms.
 Once servant thread finishes its calculation, it returns the answer to a channel, which the main UI thread then uses to read the answer and put in to an atom.

 Let's take a look at the calculate-prime-numbers function that we give to the servants.